textbrowser/fortunate-q/README.md

 A Qt implementation of Fortuna.
 Qt 5.15 LTS is required.
-A trustworthy entropy source is not required.

-Multiple pools allowed.
+Multiple pools are allowed.

+Trustworthy entropy sources are not required.

 https://www.schneier.com/wp-content/uploads/2015/12/fortuna.pdf